“YOU ‘FINANCE’ everything you buy. You either pay interest to someone else or you give up interest you could have earned.”

 -R. Nelson Nash, Becoming Your Own Banker

-Understanding How Whole Life Policy Loans Can Accelerate Wealth-Building
+How a Whole Life Insurance Policy Loan Can Accelerate Wealth-Building

 Our article “Should You Borrow Against Your Cash Value or Withdraw It?” began to examine some of the pros and cons of borrowing against whole life insurance vs. simply withdrawing it.
 In that post we said,